mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

 ```
 ## Understanding p-value and t-value

+### Hypothesis Testing:
+In hypothesis testing, we start with a null hypothesis (H0), which is a statement that there is no effect or no difference.
+The alternative hypothesis (H1) is what you want to prove.

-#### p-value:
+### p-value:
-- The p-value is the probability of obtaining test results at least as extreme as the observed results, under the assumption that the null hypothesis is true.
+- **Definition**: The p-value is the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.
 - **Interpretation**:
-  - A **low p-value** (≤ 0.05) indicates strong evidence against the null hypothesis, leading to its rejection.
+  - A **low p-value** (≤ 0.05) provides strong evidence against the null hypothesis, suggesting it should be rejected.
-  - A **high p-value** (> 0.05) indicates weak evidence against the null hypothesis, leading to its acceptance.
+  - A **high p-value** (> 0.05) provides weak evidence against the null hypothesis, suggesting it should not be rejected.
 - **Example**: A p-value of 0.001 means there is a 0.1% chance that the observed data would occur if the null hypothesis were true.
+- **Usage**: The p-value helps determine the statistical significance of the test results.

-#### t-value:
+### t-value:
--The t-value measures the size of the difference relative to the variation in the sample data.
+- **Definition**: The t-value measures the size of the difference relative to the variation in the sample data.
 It is used in t-tests to determine if there is a significant difference between means.
 - **Calculation**:
   \[
   t = \frac{\bar{X} - \mu}{\frac{s}{\sqrt{n}}}
   \]